Death and Dying in Portugal

 If the person is not insured then repatriation will have to be paid for by the deceased's family or friends who will have to contact an international funeral director.

-Note: Recent changes to flight security means that many airlines are no longer prepared to carry closed coffins.
+Note: Recent changes to flight security mean that many airlines are no longer prepared to carry closed coffins.

 - Information for Americans from The US Embassy

-- Information for British citizens in Portugal from the British Embassy website (PDF)
+- Information for British citizens in Portugal from the GOV UK website

-- Information from the IRN on registering a death in Portugal (in Portuguese)
+- Information from the Justice Department on registering a death in Portugal (in Portuguese)